Anupam5972/Anupam5972/README.md

 ## 👋 Hello, World!

-I'm Anupam Moharana, an Intern at GE Healthcare in Bengaluru.
+I'm Anupam Moharana, a Software Developer Intern at GE Healthcare in Bengaluru.
 Welcome to my GitHub profile!

 ### 🚀 About Me